 “Yes, but without success.”

-“Hmmm!
-I’m afraid in her case it’s the pot calling the kettle black!
-I’ll be back in a little while with something stronger for that head.
+“Hmm!
+I’m afraid, in her case, it’s the pot calling the kettle black!
+I’ll be back in a while with something stronger for that head.
 I want you in bed by then.”

-However, by the time she returned, Hilda was already fast asleep, curled up in a ball.
-It was only when she drew near that the nun realised why.
-She was curled round Polly, the little body fitting neatly in the crook of the arm holding her close.
+However, by the time she returned, Hilda was already fast asleep.
+It was only when she drew near that the nun realised she was curled round Polly, the little body fitting neatly in the crook of the arm holding her close.
 Sister Infirmarian smiled.
-Patch was curled up in Ellie’s arms in similar fashion.
+Patch was curled up in Ellie’s arms, in similar fashion.
 The girl had fallen asleep five minutes after opening her book, just as Hilda had forecast.
-As for a weary Mother Abbess, she had fallen asleep in the middle of arguing that she was fine and had work to do.
+As for a weary Abbess, she had fallen asleep in the middle of arguing that she was fine and had work to do.
 No cat needed there!

 Three down, one to go, thought Sister Infirmarian gleefully as she headed for the kitchen and Sister Aiden.
 No use having a reputation for bossiness, if one didn’t make use of it now and then.
 It should make for a very peaceful Boxing Day.

-Mother Abbess slept for an hour and woke feeling much refreshed.
-She made her way to her office to get on with some work, only to be waylaid by a very irate Sister Infirmarian.
+Mother slept for an hour and woke feeling much refreshed.
+She made her way to her office to get on with some work, only to be waylaid by a very irate Infirmarian.

 “Just where do you think you’re going?
 Whatever you were about to do, forget it.
 It’s Boxing Day, for goodness sake.
-You can just take that holiday you’ve given everyone else one.
+Just take that holiday you’ve given everyone else one.
 Go and sit by Hilda, if you want something to do, and let me know when she wakes.”

 Books lay everywhere, on every surface.
 It was true they were stacked tidily, but they were there, taking over.
 Did the woman not realise there was a library here, or did she just automatically stuff her case with them wherever she went?
 Draped over the mirror was the scarf Ellie had given her, its blue a vivid splash of colour in the rather dark room, and in front of the mirror stood a wooden crucifix which succeeded in being both very simple and exquisitely beautiful.
 Had Nell offered it to her?
 Dangling from two of the knobs on the chest of drawers were embroidered lavender sachets, the aroma subtly permeating the room and making it a pleasant place to be.